 4. I added a highlight to the inner corner, lined the eyes, applied mascara and finally some big lashes.

 Isn’t she gorgeous?
 There was some serious model material on my camera after this session.
 Thank you Suvi for being my model!

-The key products I used were the concealer, the best ever eyeshadow primer* and a bunch of products from Zuii Organic.
-I’m not sure about Zuii’s availability, but when it comes to eyeshadows, I would recommend NYX Professional Makeup eyeshadow palettes*.
+For affordable eyeshadow palettes, I would recommend *NYX Eyeshadow Palettes.
 They are affordable, easy to work with and come with lots of colors.
-My favorite palettes are their Perfect Filter palettes*.
+My favorite palettes are their Perfect Filter palettes.

 Full product list for Suvi’s makeup: